 The Mediterranean Basin has experienced intensive human development and impact on its ecosystems for thousands of years, significantly longer than any other biodiversity hotspot.
 Human settlements of various forms have existed in the area for at least 8,000 years.
 The greatest impacts of human civilization have been deforestation, intensive grazing and fires, and infrastructure development, especially on the coast.
-Historically, Mediterranean forests were burned to create agricultural lands and intensification has especially affected European countries.
+Historically, Mediterranean forests were intensively cut for timber production, overexploited or burned to create agricultural lands and intensification has especially affected European countries.
+More recently many forest areas have been replanted with exotic species (e.g. Pinus, Acacia, Robinia, Eucalyptus).
 The agricultural lands, evergreen woodlands and maquis habitats that dominate the area today are the result of these anthropogenic disturbances over several millennia.
-Paradoxically, grazing and fire can maintain species richness, while in their absence, closed forests are often less diverse.
-However, only five percent of the original extent of the hotspot contains relatively intact native vegetation, placing the Mediterranean Basin among the four most significantly altered biodiversity hotspots on Earth (Conservation International 2006)
+Only five percent of the original extent of the hotspot contains relatively intact native vegetation, placing the Mediterranean Basin among the four most significantly altered biodiversity hotspots on Earth (Conservation International 2006).

 Tourism development has placed significant pressure on the region's coastal ecosystems.
-The shores of the Mediterranean are a major tourist destination and their numbers are expected to double in the next two decades.
-The construction of infrastructure and the direct impacts of people are a major cause of habitat, For example, trampling of sensitive dune ecosystems remains a key threat to coastal areas including Cyprus the Balearics, Corsica, Sardinia, Sicily, Crete, and the Canary and Madeira Islands.
-(Conservation international 2006)
+The shores of the Mediterranean are a major tourist destination and tourist numbers are expected to double in the next two decades.
+The construction of infrastructure and the direct impacts of people are a major cause of habitat.
+For example, trampling of sensitive dune ecosystems remains a key threat to coastal areas including Cyprus, the Balearics, Corsica, Sardinia, Sicily, Crete, the Canaries and Madeira (Conservation international 2006).

 The destruction and degradation of Mediterranean wetlands threaten widespread species such as the Dalmatian pelican (Pelecanus crispus), which winters in the eastern parts of the hotspot, marbled teal (Marmaronetta angustirostris) and ferruginous duck (Aythya nyroca).
-These wetlands are also important for wintering and migrating species like the slender-billed curlew (Numenius tenuirostris), which travels between Africa and its Siberian breeding grounds each year.

 Kier et al (2009) found that, while island and mainland regions suffered equally from past habitat loss, their measure of human impact, a measure of current threat, was significantly higher on islands.
-Projected land-cover changes for the year 2100 indicate that land-use-driven changes on islands might strongly increase in the future.
-Given their conservation risks, smaller land areas, and high levels of endemism richness, islands may offer particularly high returns for species conservation efforts and therefore warrant a high priority in global biodiversity conservation in this century.
+Projected land-cover changes for the year 2100 indicate that changes driven by land-use on islands might strongly increase in the future.
+Given their conservation risks, smaller land areas, and high levels of endemism, islands may offer particularly high returns for species conservation efforts and therefore warrant a high priority in global biodiversity conservation in this century.